tsiparinda/data-engineerig/README.md

 # data-engineerig
-All my information about dataengineering
+Information about my job and learning